Struggling to find cloud security expertise?

 With version 0.5, KubeArmor integrates with BPF-LSM for pod and container-based policy enforcement.
 BPF-LSM is a new LSM (Linux Security Modules) that’s introduced in the newer kernels (version > 5.7).
 BPF-LSM allows KubeArmor to attach bpf-bytecode at LSM hooks that contain user-specified policy controls.

-KubeArmor provides enhanced security by using BPF-LSM to protect k8s pods hosted on OKE by limiting system behavior with respect to processes, files, and the use of network primitives.
-For example, a k8s service access token that’s mounted within the pod is accessible by default across all the containers within that pod.
+KubeArmor provides enhanced security by using BPF-LSM to protect Kubernetes pods hosted on OKE by limiting system behavior concerning processes, files, and the use of network primitives.
+For example, a Kubernetes service access token that’s mounted within the pod is accessible by default across all the containers within that pod.
 KubeArmor can restrict access to such tokens only for certain processes.
 Similarly, KubeArmor is used to protect other sensitive information (e.g., k8s secrets, x509 certificates) within the container.
 You can specify policy rules in KubeArmor such that any attempts to update the root certificates in any of the certificate’s folders (i.e., /etc/ssl/, /etc/pki/, or /usr/local/share/ca-certificates/) can be blocked.
 Moreover, KubeArmor can restrict the execution of certain binaries within the containers.

 To Summarise